 Do you want to become a fully qualified teacher in post-14 education?
 Do you want a Masters level qualification in teaching?
-Are you teaching or planning to teach KS4 in a school or academy, or to teach in a college, training provider, prison or the voluntary sector?
+Are you teaching or planning to teach KS4 in a school or academy, or to teach in a college, with a training provider, in a prison or in the voluntary sector?

-This programme will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
-It is a part-time route to a full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.
+This course will give you a solid foundation in all aspects of teaching to prepare you for a highly successful career.
+It is an in-service part-time route to full teacher qualification, offered in partnership with the University of Derby – an ideal “earn as you learn” route to qualification.

-This HEFCE-regulated programme is delivered at Derby College and the qualification is awarded by the University of Derby.
-The programme is delivered at our Roundhouse Campus by our highly qualified and experienced Teacher Training team who - following a recent Ofsted inspection - have been ranked as ‘outstanding’ in the FE and Skills sector.
+This HEFCE-funded course is delivered at the Roundhouse Campus of Derby College and the qualification is awarded by the University of Derby.
+The course is delivered by our highly qualified and experienced Teacher Training team who were judged ‘outstanding’ for ITE (FE and Skills) in the last inspection.

-All applicants must attend a PGCE/Cert Ed information session to receive an application pack.
-There will be an informal interview to discuss qualifications, experience and any other related issues.
+All applicants must attend a PGCE/Cert Ed information session for further details and an application pack.
+The event will include an informal interview to discuss your qualifications, experience, motivation and aspirations.

 Assessment is through coursework and an exciting range of assessment methods is used.
-These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual and group presentations, and poster presentations.
-All assessment methods have been designed to focus on skills specific to the professional teacher while incorporating key transferable skills.
+These include observations of your teaching practice, self-evaluation, reflective tasks, written assignments, individual presentations and poster presentations.
+All assessment methods have been designed to focus on skills specific to the professional teacher, while incorporating key transferable skills.